Cmastris/pern-photo-gallery/README.md

 ## FAQs

-### Can I see an example?
-Yes!
-A production version of the website can be found here: https://pern-photo-gallery.onrender.com/.

 ### Why did you build this?
 This is one of the practice projects that I completed as part of the Codecademy Full-Stack Engineer career path.
 I planned and built it independently; the only requirement was to build an application using the PERN stack.